Camdah77/PP3/README.md

 ### Frameworks, Libraries & Programs Used
-- GitPod - to create my html files & styling sheet before pushing the project to Github.
+- GitPod - to create my HTML files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository for submission.
 - Canva.com - to create wireframe and background image
 - Heroku - to deploy the live version of the terminal